Rational Youth: History

 In May 2016 Rational Youth (now a two-piece with Tracy and Gaenor Howe) released the EP "Future Past Tense" through Artoffact Records.

 In September 2016, the band appeared on the compilation, Heresy, released by Cold War Night Life.
 A play on the title of Heredity, Heresy also featured covers of Rational Youth tracks by eighteen artists from Canada, Norway, Britain, Sweden and Germany.
 Contributions included recordings by former band members, Dave Rout and Kevin Komoda, as well as collaborators Psyche.

 In 2019, Cold War Night Life was re-released in deluxe 2-LP and CD formats by Universal Music Canada.

-In early 2020, Rational Youth undertook their final live performances, with Canadian shows alongside UK band China Crisis and a tour of Mexico, with a final performance in Mexico City on 7 March 2020, as the COVID 19 pandemic began to take hold, affecting many aspects of normal life, not the least of which were international travel and live music globally.
+In early 2020, Rational Youth undertook their final live performances, with Canadian shows alongside UK band China Crisis and a tour of Mexico, with a final performance in Mexico City on 7 March 2020, as the COVID-19 pandemic began to take hold, affecting many aspects of normal life, not the least of which were international travel and live music globally.

 In 2021, to mark the 40th anniversary of Rational Youth's founding, the band released the EP Wavelength on their Donkeyland label.
+Three of the EPs four tracks were re-recordings of songs from their self-titled EP of 1983.